 What is the Oath or Affirmation for Ministers and how can it be changed?

-Oaths and affirmations are formal vows or promises.
+An oath or affirmation is a formal vow or promise.
 An oath concludes with the phrase ‘So help me God’, while an affirmation does not reference religion.
 Ministers are required to take an oath or affirmation on 3 occasions.

 Before ministers can be sworn-in by the Governor-General, they must first be sworn-in as a member of the Federal Executive Council.
 Section 62 of the Australian Constitution says there must be a swearing-in but doesn’t say what the words of the oath or affirmation are.
 This is left up to the Governor-General, who administers the swearing-in for members of the Federal Executive Council.